Bennobear/Lieferando-Status-Scraper/readme.md

  **Step 3: Configure the Application**

  Before you can use the application, you need to configure it.
-Create a `config.json` file in the project directory and set the following parameters:
+Create or edit `config.json` file in the project directory and set the following parameters:

  ```json
  {